 Built in 1953, 312 Main was the site of Vancouver’s former police headquarters, at the corner of Main and Cordova in the heart of Vancouver’s inner city.
 Over the past few years, it has been in the process of being reshaped into an inclusive community hub, co-location space for community organizations focusing on social and environmental justice, and workspace for local changemakers.

 SFU's 312 Knowledge Mobilization project will be part of 312 Main's vision to be a Global Center for Social and Economic Innovation.
 It will be home to a dynamic community of entrepreneurs, artists and organizations committed to economic and social democracy, empowering one another — and the neighbourhood they are part of — to thrive.

 In Spring 2019, SFU’s Vancity Office of Community Engagement will relocate some of its community-based programming to 312 Main and will help develop a larger presence for SFU in a later phase of the project (Fall 2020).
 Building on the past seven and a half years of engagement working out of the Goldcorp Centre for the Arts in the Woodward’s complex, SFU’s Vancity Office of Community Engagement continues to focus on community partnerships, knowledge mobilization, public programming and community-based research.

-From a small storefront space on Howe Street in the early 1980's to a pervasive, ubiquitous presence across the educational precinct downtown in 2016, SFU Vancouver's presence in and impact on the city of Vancouver has increased dramatically.
+From a small storefront space on Howe Street in the early 1980's to a pervasive, ubiquitous presence across the educational precinct downtown, SFU Vancouver's presence in and impact on the city of Vancouver has increased dramatically.
 SFU's presence downtown has now expanded to eight facilities covering over half a million square feet.